Proximal Gradient Method with Extrapolation and Line Search for a Class of Nonconvex and Nonsmooth Problems: Introduction

-which originated from Nesterov's work \cite{n1983a,n2013introductory} and was shown to be ``optimal" \cite{n2013introductory}.
-However, for the nonconvex case, the ``optimal" choices of $\{\beta_k\}$ are still not clear.
-Although the convergence of PGe and its variants can be guaranteed in theory for some classes of nonconvex problems under certain conditions on $\{\beta_k\}$ (see, for example, \cite{gl2016accelerated,ll2015accelerated,ocbp2014ipiano,wcp2017linear,wcp2017a,xy2013a,xy2015block,xy2017globally}), the choices of $\{\beta_k\}$ are relatively restrictive and may not work well for acceleration.
-Another efficient strategy for accelerating PG is to apply a \textit{non-monotone line search} to adaptively find a proper $\mu$ in \eqref{pgscheme} at each iteration.
+Another efficient strategy for accelerating the PG method is to employ a \textit{non-monotone line search technique} to adaptively find a proper $\mu$ in the scheme \eqref{pgscheme} at each iteration.
 The non-monotone line search technique dates back to the non-monotone Newton's method proposed by Grippo et al. \cite{gll1986nonmonotone} and has been applied to many algorithms with good empirical performances; see, for example, \cite{bmr2000nonmonotone,d2002nonmonotone,ypc2017a,zw2004nonmonotone}.
-Based on this technique, Wright et al. \cite{wnf2009sparse} recently proposed an efficient method (called SpaRSA) to solve \eqref{model}, whose iteration is roughly given as follows: Choose $\tau>1$, $c>0$ and an integer $N\geq0$.
+Based on this technique, Wright et al. \cite{wnf2009sparse} recently proposed an efficient method (called SpaRSA) to solve problem \eqref{model}, whose iteration is roughly given as follows: Choose $\tau>1$, $c>0$ and an integer $N\geq0$.
 Then, at the $k$-th iteration, choose $\mu_k^0>0$ and find the smallest nonnegative integer $j_k$ such that

 This method is essentially the non-monotone proximal gradient (NPG) method, namely, the proximal gradient method with a non-monotone line search.
-Later, NPG was extended for solving \eqref{model} under more general conditions and has been shown to have promising numerical performances in many applications (see, for example, \cite{clp2016penalty,gzlhy2013a,lpt2017a}).
+Later on, the NPG method was extended for solving problem \eqref{model} under more general conditions and has been shown to exhibit promising numerical performances in many application problems (see, for example, \cite{clp2016penalty,gzlhy2013a,lpt2017a}).
 In view of the above, it is natural to raise a question:

-In this paper, we propose such a method for solving \eqref{model} that successfully incorporates both extrapolation and non-monotone line search and allows more flexibilities in choosing the extrapolation parameters $\{\beta_k\}$.
-We call our method the proximal gradient method with extrapolation and line search (PGels).
-This method is developed based on the following potential function (specifically constructed for $F$ in \eqref{model}):
+In this paper, we initiate our study to address this question.
+We propose a method for solving problem \eqref{model} that successfully incorporates both extrapolation and non-monotone line search and allows more flexibilities in the choices of the extrapolation parameters $\{\beta_k\}$.
+We shall call our method the proximal gradient method with extrapolation and line search, denoted by PGels for short.
+This method is developed based on the following potential function (specially constructed for the objective $F$ in problem \eqref{model}):